 Understand this: None of you are special.
 You’re all on the same playing field competing to make the most money or find the best job.
 You all have college degrees, which prepares you only to complete the job application process.
 The rest is entirely up to you.
 Your degree does not entitle you to a good job or early retirement, a nice boss, dependable friends or short commute.

-Society doesn’t owe you fortune or fame, either.
+Society doesn’t owe you fortune or fame.
 It isn’t responsible for supporting you, paying your mortgage or buying your groceries.
 Society doesn’t work for you.
-You work for it, and the greater impact that you have on society, the more likely your name will be recorded in a history book rather than atop a hastily carved tombstone.
+You work for it, and the greater impact that you have on society, the more likely your name will be recorded in a history book rather than just atop a hastily carved tombstone.

 Resist the temptation to allow your lifestyle to inflate as you earn greater and greater amounts of money.
-The more money you spend, the more you’ll have to make just to get by, and the further off retirement will stay.
-Many believe that this year’s college graduates have 50 or more years of work to look forward to, building careers and kissing ass in the never-ending pursuit of money, power or fame.
+The more money you spend, the more you’ll have to make just to get by…just to make ends meet, and the further off retirement will stay.
+Many believe that today’s college graduates have 50 or more years of work to look forward to, building careers and kissing ass in the never-ending pursuit of money, power or fame.

 Do you want to work the rest of your life or enjoy your time on this planet?
 If you choose work, then conventional wisdom is your game.
 Otherwise, don’t allow the nonsense of life to destroy your ambitions or postpone your goals.